FlorentinaMargarita/github-pages-workshop/_projects/project3.md

 ## Modal
 I wrote a new modal-component which pops up, whenever you click on a state where we don't have data for yet.

+## FAQ-Page
+I also created, styled and linked the FAQ page.
+Therefore I used <https://www.npmjs.com/package/vue-faq-accordion>.
+Now the answers can be toggled.

 ## Learnings

 *   Using Vue